Wednesday, November 22, 2017

 Our next step is to validate our Japanese Rail Train Passes.

 We would never consider travelling in Japan without a JR Pass.
+(However, steep price increases in 2023 have caused us to carefully consider the value of the full JR Pass.
+There are many local JR Passes that can save you money, but again it would be wise to check the cost of booking individual tickets as required.)
 Passes must be purchased outside Japan.
 There are many different passes for different regions.
 We generally use the full JR Pass, which covers all JR trains, including Shinkansens (except Nozomi and Mizuho), JR buses and the Miyajima ferry.
 Price fluctuates with the AUD/Yen rate, but our latest 14 day passes cost just under $500 each.
-Don’t leave home without one!
-And don’t buy from RailPlus.
-Use HIS Travel.
-Way better service and much cheaper.
+(In 2024, these passes are now around $800 AUD)

 What may be obvious by now is that we travel by train in Japan.
 Is there any other way?
 No. Simply, no. That settled, let’s move on.

 Booking hotels in Japan is fairly simple.
 Because we travel by train, we always book hotels near stations.
 This trip, as with all our others, we have booked just a day or two ahead.
+(Given increased tourist numbers in Japan, post Covid, consideration should be given to booking all hotels for your trip, if travelling in busy periods.)
 However, we always book our arrival and departure hotels before we leave home.
 We use online booking sites such as Agoda or Booking.com.
 The Japanese have a “thing” about hotel bookings.
 It is not generally acceptable to just walk in and book a room.
 Many hotels are clustered around the main train stations and the prices are very reasonable.
-We paid $90/night at Narita and we probably average $100 a night, including breakfast.
+We paid $110/night at Narita and we probably average $130 a night, including breakfast.

 Caffeine fix finally satisfied, we found our platform and waited for our train to Sendai - not as simple as it might sound for the first time traveller.
 Shinkansen trains come in various lengths, or numbers of carriages.
 You need to know how many carriages your train has so you can line up at the right spot on the platform to board when the train arrives.
 All required information is displayed on the departure boards in Japanese and English.
 The carriage numbers are on the platform floor, also above, along the length of the platform.
 This is where you need to line up for your train.
 After six trips this even confuses us sometimes.
 Take care to line up for the right train.
 Shinkansens come so frequently, that there will usually be two queues, one for the next train to arrive and one for the one after that.
 If you don’t get it right, just get on the train and work your way through to the correct carriage.
 The trains stop very briefly.